impresion-3d-slicer

 impresion-3d-ideamaker

-Although less known, IdeaMaker has advanced functions and, in general, provides very good results both in time and quality.
+Although less known, IdeaMaker has some advanced functions and generally provides very good results in both time and quality.